Pakistan–United States relations: Relations under second Donald Trump presidency (2025-present)

-In 2025, the U.S.-Pakistan relationship faced renewed complexity as Pakistan navigated its ties with China and the escalating Iran-Israel conflict.
-A closed-door meeting at the White House between President Donald Trump and Pakistan's army chief, Asim Munir—accompanied by Inter Services Intelligence (ISI) chief Asim Malik—signaled a potential thaw, but the secretive nature of the talks raised questions about their content and implications.

-Marvin Weinbaum of the Middle East Institute suggested the absence of media indicated sensitive discussions, likely focused on Iran, with the U.S. seeking Pakistan's perspective on the unfolding situation.
-Pakistan's geographic proximity to Iran and its substantial Shia population constrained its ability to publicly support any U.S. stance perceived as hostile toward Tehran.
-While the meeting marked a diplomatic opening, experts emphasized that structural challenges and regional pressures continued to limit deeper alignment with Washington.

 In May 2025, Pakistan reportedly hired two lobbying firms with close ties to U.S. President Donald Trump for strengthening relations.
-Javelin Advisors’ Keith Schiller, Trump's former bodyguard, and George Sorial, The Trump Organization’s former compliance chief were brought onboard.
+Javelin Advisors’ Keith Schiller, Trump's former bodyguard, and George Sorial, The Trump Organization’s former compliance chief were brought on board.
+In April and May 2025, Pakistan intensified lobbying in Washington, seeking U.S. intervention to halt India's Operation Sindoor.
+FARA 2025 filings cited in media reports showed Pakistani diplomats pursued more than 60 meetings and contacts with U.S. officials, lawmakers, intermediaries, and media outlets following the Pahalgam attack.
+By November 2025, a report revealed that Pakistan had signed contracts with six Washington-based lobbying firms, collectively valued at approximately $5 million per year, with the aim of gaining greater access to the Trump administration.

-According to Muhammad Asif Khan, writing for South Asian Voices at the Stimson Center, Pakistan has sought to leverage the transactional nature of President Trump’s foreign policy by aligning its outreach with U.S. strategic priorities, particularly in emerging technologies and economic cooperation.
-Central to this effort is a high-profile cryptocurrency partnership with World Liberty Financial (WLF), a cryptocurrency company in which Trump’s family reportedly holds a 60% stake.
+According to Muhammad Asif Khan, writing for South Asian Voices at the Stimson Center, Pakistan has sought to leverage the transactional nature of President Trump's foreign policy by aligning its outreach with U.S. strategic priorities, particularly in emerging technologies and economic cooperation.
+Central to this effort is a high-profile cryptocurrency partnership with World Liberty Financial (WLF), a cryptocurrency company in which Trump's family reportedly holds a 60% stake.
 As part of the initiative, WLF co-founder Zachary Witkoff, son of Steve Witkoff, visited Pakistan for meetings with senior officials, including Asim Munir.
-This engagement led to Pakistan’s Special Assistant to the Prime Minister for Crypto and Blockchain, holding ministerial rank, being invited to speak at a major cryptocurrency and artificial intelligence conference in Las Vegas, attended by Vice President JD Vance and Trump’s sons.
-At the event, the Pakistani official highlighted the country’s advantages in high-yield bitcoin mining and its potential as a hub for AI data infrastructure.
+This engagement led to Pakistan's Special Assistant to the Prime Minister for Crypto and Blockchain, holding ministerial rank, being invited to speak at a major cryptocurrency and artificial intelligence conference in Las Vegas, attended by Vice President JD Vance and Trump's sons.
+At the event, the Pakistani official highlighted the country's advantages in high-yield bitcoin mining and its potential as a hub for AI data infrastructure.